agisboye/app-store-server-api/README.md

 const response = await api.getTransactionHistory(originalTransactionId)

-// Decoding not only reveals the contents of the transactions but also verifies that they were signed by Apple. const transactions = await api.decodeTransactions(response.signedTransactions)
+// Decoding not only reveals the contents of the transactions but also verifies that they were signed by Apple. const transactions = await decodeTransactions(response.signedTransactions)

 for (let transaction of transactions) {
   // Do something with your transactions...